Sydney-Informatics-Hub/RNASeq-DE/README.md

 * `sh multiqc_single_dataset.sh Batch_1` performs multiqc for a single sequencing batch, e.g. Batch_1, as specified by DATASET in ..<cohort>.config.
 Run after fastQC.

+# Cite us to support us!

+The RNASeq-DE pipeline can be cited as DOI: https://doi.org/10.48546/workflowhub.workflow.152.1

+If you use our pipelines, please cite us:

+Sydney Informatics Hub, Core Research Facilities, University of Sydney, 2021, The Sydney Informatics Hub Bioinformatics Repository, <date accessed>, https://github.com/Sydney-Informatics-Hub/Bioinformatics